 Angmar is the home of countless Orc-holds.
-Most are simple watchposts set atop steep ridges, with a one- or two-chambered cave or stone hut hut serving as the sole shelter.
-About two score, however, are large tribal centers situated near strategic passes and/ or vast cavern complexes.
+Most are simple watchposts set atop steep ridges, with a one- or two-chambered cave or stone hut serving as the only shelter.
+About two score, however, are large tribal centers situated near strategic passes or vast cavern complexes.
 Descriptions of three of these sites follow.